lucienbertin/sandboxes/README.md

 ## root

-you'll find a docker compose file to launch all the services i need for the infra, for now a postgres/postgis, a rabbitMQ, a redis, a mongodb and its mongo-express.
+you'll find a docker compose file to launch all the services i need for the infra, for now a postgres/postgis, a rabbitMQ, a redis, a mongodb and its mongo-express and finally a smtp server.

 it also links to the projects i have bundled as docker images, you will need to build them beforehand